 Step 2: Try some quickstarts and examples for hands-on experience

-api-version=2017-11-11-Preview on all requests.
-Use the following APIs to build a cognitive search solution.
+This step uses the REST APIs to build a cognitive search solution.
 Only two APIs are added or extended for cognitive search.
 Other APIs have the same syntax as the generally available versions.